LuckyYam/LuckyYam/README.md

         ],
         hates: [
-        `Peoples who knows how to fork or download the code but don't know how to give it a star`, `Peoples who knows how to use someone's code but don't know how to give credits to the owner` ],
+        `People who knows how to fork or download the code but don't know how to give it a star`, `People who knows how to use someone's code but don't know how to give credits to the owner` ],
         reach: [
             {